- What are the sources of RTA’s revenue and funding and how does that impact the budget?

 - At the end of 2008, RTA eliminated 5 percent of all salaried positions, and informed the salaried staff that there will be a wage freeze for 2009.

-- Restrictions were put on overtime and travel, and a hiring freeze was imposed on all non-critical positions, savings millions of dollars over the previous year.
+- Restrictions were put on overtime and travel, and a hiring freeze was imposed on all non-critical positions.

 - After getting the Ohio Law changed to allow for Energy Price Risk Management, RTA began to purchase futures contracts in 2009 for 2010 fuel at very favorable prices.
 As a result, RTA reduced its 2010 expenditures for diesel to less than $8 million, nearly $9.5 million below 2009 costs.
 This program continues to work as anticipated and is allowing RTA to not only save money on fuel, but to also to very accurately predict what fuel costs will be in subsequent years.

-- With the impact of the recession being worse than anticipated, RTA went one step further in May 2009 than the wage freeze for the salaried staff, by reducing salaries of the non-union salaried staff by a minimum of 3 percent effective June 1, 2009 through December 31, 2010.
+- With the impact of the recession being worse than anticipated, RTA went one step further in May 2009 than the wage freeze for the salaried staff, by reducing salaries of the non-union salaried staff by a minimum of 3 percent, effective June 1, 2009 through Dec.
+31, 2010.

 - In July 2009, RTA announced an additional elimination of staff positions by 3 percent, to be implemented by the end of 2009.